Jasper officers awarded medals for heroism

 Reading Time: 1 minute

-As of May 15, at 8 a.m., Dubois County Health Department confirms that eight more positive cases of novel coronavirus (COVID-19) have been identified.
-This brings the total to 77 positive cases of COVID-19 in Dubois County residents.
-We are working closely with Indiana State Department of Health and local officials to ensure that close…
+Thursday, the Dubois County Health Department confirmed two more positive cases of novel coronavirus (COVID-19) have been identified.
+This brings the total to 233 positive cases of COVID-19 in Dubois County residents.
+Of the 233 cases, 173 have been reported as recovered.
+There have been four deaths associated with the disease.
+The Health Department reported…

 Reading Time: 2 minutes